The Effective Field Theory of Large Scale Structure for Mixed Dark Matter Scenarios: Galaxy Power Spectrum in Redshift Space

 As a result, our prescription ensures a relative accuracy {\it better} than $f_\chi P^{1\text{-}\mathrm{loop}}/P^L$ in the predictions of the $cc$ and $mm$ power spectra.
 For the benchmark ULA cosmology with $f_\chi = 0.1$ shown in the top row of Fig.~\ref{fig:P_comp_ULA_nu}, we obtain a $\lesssim 2\%$ accuracy up to $k = 0.4\, h\,\mathrm{Mpc}^{-1}$.
 This implies, in particular, that our prescription can be used to accurately evaluate lensing observables, which are only sensitive to $P_{\delta_m\delta_m}$.
 On the other hand, for the $\chi\chi$ and $c\chi$ power spectra the prescription gives a relative accuracy that is better than $P^{1\text{-}\mathrm{loop}}/P^L$, but is {\it not} proportional to $f_\chi$.
 In the top row of Fig.~\ref{fig:P_comp_ULA_nu} we find $\lesssim 20\%$ for $c\chi$ and $\lesssim 30\%$ for $\chi\chi$ (recall that $f_\chi = 0.1$ here).
 These results are confirmed by Fig.~\ref{fig:P_gg_breakdown}, where the same ULA mass as in the top row of Fig.~\ref{fig:P_comp_ULA_nu} is assumed but the fraction is smaller, $f_\chi = 0.02$.
 The real-space galaxy power spectrum is evaluated up to $1$-loop order, starting from the simplified two-fluid linear bias expansion $\delta_g = b_c \delta_c + b_\chi \delta_\chi$.
 In the left panel of Fig.~\ref{fig:P_gg_breakdown} we observe that the prescription reproduces the $cc$ component of $P_{\delta_g \delta_g}$ with negligible error.
 However, since based on the discussion in Sec.~\ref{sec:nonlinear_zspace} we conservatively assume $b_\chi \sim \mathcal{O}(1)$, the prescription introduces relative errors in the $c\chi$ and $\chi\chi$ components that are not proportional to $f_\chi$, and would remain constant even for vanishingly small $f_\chi$.

 Nonetheless, this limitation of the prescription does not hinder our ability to extract reliable cosmological constraints.
 The reason is that the spurious terms introduced by the prescription in the $c\chi$ and $\chi\chi$ components of the galaxy power spectrum are largely reabsorbed into the free coefficients of the $k^2 P_{\delta_c \delta_\chi}^L(k)$ and $k^2 P_{\delta_\chi \delta_\chi}^L(k)$ counterterms in Eq.~\eqref{eq:all_counterterms}.
 This is demonstrated by the right panel of Fig.~\ref{fig:P_gg_breakdown}: after summing $c\chi$ and $\chi\chi$ counterterms with fitted coefficients to $P_{\delta_g \delta_g, \mathrm{p}}(k)$, the residual difference with the full numerical calculation of $P_{\delta_g\delta_g}(k)$ is entirely negligible relative to the BOSS error bars.
 The $c\chi$ counterterm gives the most important effect.
-We view this as strong evidence that our prescription does not introduce unwanted spurious effects in the derivation of constraints on $f_\chi$ from the galaxy power spectrum, when $b_\chi$ is treated as an $\mathcal{O}(1)$ coefficient in the two-fluid bias expansion.\footnote{If $b_\chi \sim \mathcal{O}(f_\chi)$ is assumed, the prescription automatically yields an accuracy on $P_{\delta_g\delta_g}$ comparable to the one for the total matter power spectrum.}
+We view this as strong evidence that our prescription does not introduce unwanted spurious effects in the derivation of constraints on $f_\chi$ from the galaxy power spectrum, when $b_\chi$ is treated as an $\mathcal{O}(1)$ coefficient in the two-fluid bias expansion.\footnote{If $b_\chi \sim \mathcal{O}(f_\chi)$ is assumed, the prescription automatically yields an accuracy on $P_{\delta_g\delta_g}$ comparable to the one for the total matter power spectrum.} The prescription remains valid even when intrinsic nonlinearities associated to the wave-like nature of ULAs are included, see Appendix~\ref{app:app_4_ULAs} for a discussion.